The Department of African Studies and Anthropology has run an annual Cadbury research programme since 2002. The programme contains three elements.

 The Cadbury fellows will have time to use the University’s excellent library resources, discuss their work with academic staff and postgraduate students at DASA, and contribute to the intellectual life of the department by participating in the numerous events that will be organised here during the period of the fellowships.
 Fellowships will cover return air-fare, accommodation and living costs for a period of six weeks.

 Fellowship scheme 2019

 The Cadbury Workshop 2019 focused on law, custom, and urban land and property in Africa.
 It addressed intractable practical as well as conceptual issues.

 Fellowship scheme 2017

-The Cadbury programme for 2017 will be organised around the theme of Marriage in Africa.
-It is convened in honour of Lynne Brydon and marks her contribution to the establishment of gender studies in Africa.
+The Cadbury programme for 2017 was organised around the theme of Marriage in Africa.
+It was convened in honour of Lynne Brydon and marked her contribution to the establishment of gender studies in Africa.

 |Rosemary Obeng Hinneh